 Maintaining Your Health and Wellness

 An important part of maintaining health and wellness at work is receiving the proper physical exams and screenings.
 At MedExpress, we’re compliant with your company’s policies, procedures, and regulatory requirements, and dedicate ourselves to providing you with an outstanding experience.
-Just walk in, no appointment is needed.
+Schedule your work-related physical or walk in from 8 to 8.

 Types of Work-Related Physicals